Healthy Choices Everywhere - Learn How to Choose - The Nutrition Label Revealed!

 To make sure you're not taking in too much sugar, memorize this formula: Keep sugar to 1 gram per 40 calories.
 If you eat something with more sugar, you'll need to compensate later by taking in less during other meals.

 That takes me to protein.
 If everything else is equal, choose the brand that's higher in protein.
 Don't worry about getting too much.
 That's pretty rare in the modern American diet.

 Finally, check out the ingredients list.
-When you're looking at two different foods that are virtually identical nutritionally, pick the one with fewer ingredients.
-In commercial products that usually means it has the least amount of artificial preservatives and flavorings.
+When looking at two different foods that are virtually identical nutritionally, pick the one with fewer ingredients.
+In commercial products, that usually means it has the least amount of artificial preservatives and flavorings.

 Call for a FREE Consultation (305) 296-3434